• Secureframe Blogarrow

-Below, get straightforward answers to what a business continuity plan is, why it’s important for SOC 2 compliance, and how to write one.
+Below, get straightforward answers to what a business continuity plan includes, why it’s important, and how to write one.
 You’ll also find a business continuity template to simplify the process.

 What is a business continuity plan?